spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 #### Synchronize permission plugins with storage:

 {% info_block warningBox "Verification" %}

 In the Back Office, in the **Maintenance** menu, click **Sync permissions** and check the following:
-* The customer with the permission `RequestQuoteApprovalPermission` can request for approval.
+* The customer, with the `RequestQuoteApprovalPermission` permission, can request approval.
-* The customer with the permission `ApproveQuotePermission` can approve the request.
+* The customer, with the  `ApproveQuotePermission` permission, can approve the request.
-* The customer with the permission `PlaceOrderPermissionPlugin` can place an order from the quote with the approved request for approval.
+* The customer, with the `PlaceOrderPermissionPlugin` permission, can place an order from the quote with the approved request for approval.

 Check that when you reset the cart lock, all the approval process-related data is removed from the quote.